claire-west/svstudio-manual/docs/ai-functions/auto-pitch-tuning.md

 ### Rerun with New Random Seed

-The "Rerun with New Random Seed" option will generate a different pitch curve, even if the note's context has not changed.
+The "Rerun with New Random Seed" option (++alt+r++) will generate a different pitch curve, even if the note's context has not changed.
 This can be used to cycle through different "takes".

 ## Customized Style Options